Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: Choice of Hyperparameters for Regularized Conformal Ensembles

 However, our next proposition establishes that $C_{\lambda}(\vx)$ results in prediction sets at most as large as $C_{2}(\vx)$.

-\begin{proposition} Define the prediction sets $ C_{\lambda}(\vx) = \{j : s_{j}(\vx) + \beta\left(s_{j}(\vx) - k^{*}_{\text{reg}}\right) > 1 - \lambda\}$ and $C_{2}(\vx) = \{j : s_{j}(\vx) \geq k^{*}_{\text{reg}}\}$, where $k^{*}_{\text{reg}}$ is defined as above, $\beta \geq 0$, $0 \leq \lambda \leq 1$, then it trivially holds that
+\begin{proposition} Define the prediction sets $C_{\lambda}(\vx) = \{j : s_{j}(\vx) + \beta\left(s_{j}(\vx) - \kappa^{*}\right) > 1 - \lambda\}$ and $C_{2}(\vx) = \{j : s_{j}(\vx) \geq \kappa^{*}\}$, where $\kappa^{*}$ is defined as above, $\beta \geq 0$, $0 \leq \lambda \leq 1$, then it trivially holds that

-\end{proposition} We tune $\beta$ in a grid-search manner to optimize for prediction set sizes.
-We split the total number of deferred samples into two portions: one for tuning hyperparameters $\beta$ and $k_{\text{reg}}$, another for the regular conformal procedure.
+\end{proposition} We tune $\beta$ in a grid-search manner.
+The grid size for $\beta$ is $[3.5, 1e^{-3}]$ with steps of $50$ samples.
+We split the total number of deferred samples into two portions: one for tuning hyperparameters $\beta$ and $\kappa$, another for the regular conformal procedure. $30\%$ of the deferred samples are used to tune the ensembling hyperparameters.